dihydrogen-monoxide/Factions-pp/README.md

 - [ ] Basic faction functionallity
 - [ ] All basic factions commands
 - [ ] Squash all da bugs
+- [ ] Separate commands into their own files